ogdenpm/intel80tools/readme.txt

 		yet been splitout.
 		Additionally isis 2.2, 3.4, 4.0, 4.1, 4.2, 4.2W, 4.3 and 4.3W
 		are included with the build tools noted above removed

+		toolbox_1.0 - the isis toolbox applications and compiled libraries.
+I have added pause which was missing on the original

 thames.exe	This is a major update on John Elliott's intel isis emulator thames32.exe	used in the build tree as isis.exe does not work on 64bit windows.